saganaga/python-challenge/README.md

 The Python script analyzes the poll data to calculate each of the following values:

-- [ ] The total number of votes cast
+- [x] The total number of votes cast

-- [ ] A complete list of candidates who received votes
+- [x] A complete list of candidates who received votes

-- [ ] The percentage of votes each candidate won
+- [x] The percentage of votes each candidate won

-- [ ] The total number of votes each candidate won
+- [x] The total number of votes each candidate won

-- [ ] The winner of the election based on popular vote
+- [x] The winner of the election based on popular vote

+- [x] Export a text file with the results

 ### Results

+For results see the output.txt file in the analysis folder.